u6684258/instance-generator/README.md

 ;; ...

 (:axiom (has-some-paint ?r)
-  (exists (?c - color) (robot-has ?r ?c)))
+  (;; axiom body
+  ))
 ```

-can lead to unexpected behaviour of the instance generator.
-We recommend to
+could lead to unexpected behaviour of the instance generator because the axiom
+head does not repeat the type `robot` of `?r` that is specified for predicate
+`has-some-paint` in the `:predicate` section.
+We recommend to repeat the types
-repeat the types of parameters in axiom heads:
+of parameters in axiom heads:

 ```
 ;; ...
 (:axiom (has-some-paint ?r - robot)
 ;; ...
 ```

+## Required Python Modules

+**TODO** add links?
+- clingo
+- pydantic